Enterprise-connect/documentation/ec-guide.md

 ```bash
 ./ecagent_OS_Version -mod server -aid <VCAP_provided> -cid <UAA_client_name> -csc <UAA_client_Secret> -dur 1200 -hst wss://<Predix_Gateway_App_URL>/agent -oa2 https://<predixUAA_URL>/oauth/token -zon <Predix-Zone-ID> -sst <EC-Service-URI> -rht <IP of data source> -rpt 5432 -dbg -hca ${PORT}
 ```
 '${PORT}' will cause Predix to dynamically assign an available port.
 If ran elsewhere, '${PORT}' will need to be replaced with a port of your choice, which is not in use.
 Be sure the '-dur' flag used, which represents how often the agent will fetch a new token from the UAA in minutes, is lower/shorter than the 'Token Validity' values on your UAA Client (the agents need to refresh tokens before the UAA Client expires them).
+In the vast majority of cases, using the '-dur' value provided in these scripts will work well.
 ##### EC Client Agent
 The EC Client should be the last agent your push or run, as it will have no functionality without the existence of a 'super connection' between the EC Gateway and EC Server agents.
 ```bash